Vitamin D Interactions

 Vitamin D + omega-3

-synergyFat from omega-3 improves fat-soluble vitamin D absorption
+synergyFat from omega-3 supports absorption of the fat-soluble vitamin D

 Vitamin D + magnesium